 architect, took us on a tour.
 Many thanks to all these people for

+giving us their time.
 I would like to point out that Troyes also has a hub of

 innovation, in the Institut Universitaire des Métiers du Patrimoine,

 which goes to show how deeply this region is imbued with culture.
+This is precisely what EACD is about.
+Our constitution states that

-To represent, uphold and promote the interests of the arts and
+the aim of the association is: To represent, uphold and promote the interests of the arts and

 crafts, and those engaged in the design, construction and